Timema cristinae: Behaviour

 The juveniles and adults of T. cristinae remain motionless on their plants during the day, choosing to feed and walk only at night.
 When their host-plant is disturbed (as in shaking the branches), individuals often drop to the ground.
 One of the ways they avoid predators is through death-feigning behaviour.
-During this behaviour the individual remains completely immobile.
+During this behaviour, the individual remains completely immobile.
 Not all individuals are equally likely to feign death, this behaviour is most commonly seen in smaller individuals.

 Ecology

 Populations of T. cristinae have been demonstrated to be able to survive wildfires.
 This might be due to the unique way that females coat their eggs, by ingesting soil.

-Use in Research
+Use in research

 Due to its morphs, T. cristinae is used as an eco-evolutionary model to study the ongoing process of evolution.
 Much of this research has focused on the green and striped morphs, as they provide camouflage for two different host-plant species: C. spinosus and A. fasciculatum respectively.
-Essentially, as predators such as birds are able to more easily identify individuals of a certain morph when they are on the 'wrong' host-plant - the one they aren't ideally camouflaged for - those individuals are less likely to survive.
+Essentially, as predators such as birds are able to more easily identify individuals of a certain morph when they are on the 'wrong' host-plant - the one they are not ideally camouflaged for - those individuals are less likely to survive.
 Researchers predict that this means that these two morphs are at the beginning of the speciation event, or in other words the green and striped morphs will become two different species of stick insects, which are best adapted to one or the other host-plant species.
 This has generated a lot of research interest, as it allows researchers to study the process of evolution in real time, instead of working backwards to figure how and why a species evolved into multiple different species.
 This interest has even led to studies examining the genes which decide which morph an individual will display (what colour and pattern they will have).

 Additionally, although T. cristinae exists in only a small region (~30 km2) there are some areas where only one of the two host-plant species is present, and other areas where the two host-plant species can be found right next to one another.
 These different types of areas allow researchers to study two different types of speciation.
-In areas with only one of the host-plant species, they are able to study allopatry, which is when the different groups (populations) are separated by a physical barrier, so they can't reproduce with one another - in this case the areas with the other host-plant species are simply too far away.
+In areas with only one of the host-plant species, they are able to study allopatry, which is when the different groups (populations) are separated by a physical barrier, so they cannot reproduce with one another - in this case the areas with the other host-plant species are simply too far away.
 In areas where both host-plant species occur right next to each other, researchers can study parapatry - which is when groups (populations) of a species become two different species even though their habitats are only partially separated from one another.
 This means that members of the different groups are still able to reproduce with one another from time to time.